SuhwanChung/suhwanchung.github.io/_portfolio/Anomaly.md

   Your browser does not support the audio element.
 </audio>

 Think you know which one is malfunctioning?
-Keep this in mind as we explore how sound data can be used to detect anomalies in factory settings.
+The second sound clip is from a malfunctioning piece of machinery.
+In this post, we'll explore how sound data can be used to detect anomalies in factory settings.

 ### Research Purpose
 The goal of this small research was to reproduce the findings from a key study on anomaly detection in industrial machinery using sound data.
 Leveraging the MIMII Dataset, this research goal is to validate the effectiveness of using audio-based monitoring as a cost-effective and efficient method for detecting malfunctioning machinery in industrial environments.